GerritCodeReview/gitiles/Documentation/config.md

   imageLimit = 256K
 ```

+### Extensions

+The following extensions can be enabled/disabled in the markdown
+section:

+* `autolink`: automatically convert plain URLs and email
+  addresses into links.
+Default true.

+* `blocknote`: Gitiles style note/promo/aside blocks to raise
+  awareness to important content.
+Default false.

+* `ghthematicbreak`: accept `--` for `<hr>`, like GitHub Flavor
+  Markdown.
+Default true.

+* `multicolumn`: Gitiles extension to layout content in a 12 cell
+   grid, delinated by section headers.
+Default false.

+* `namedanchor`: Gitiles extension to extract named anchors using
+  `#{id}` syntax.
+Default false.

+* `safehtml`: Gitiles extension to accept very limited HTML; for
+  security reasons all other HTML is dropped.
+Default true.

+* `smartquote`: Gitiles extension to convert single and double quote
+  ASCII characters to Unicode smart quotes when in prose.
+Default
+  false.

+* `strikethrough`: strikethrough text with GitHub Flavor Markdown
+  style `~~`.
+Default true.

+* `tables`: format tables with GitHub Flavor Markdown.
+Default true.

+* `toc`: Gitiles extension to replace `[TOC]` in a paragraph by itself
+  with a server-side generated table of contents extracted from section
+  headers.
+Default true.

 ### IFrames

+IFrame support requires `markdown.safehtml` to be true.

 IFrame source URLs can be whitelisted by providing a list of allowed
 URLs.
 URLs ending with a `/` are treated as prefixes, allowing any source